Soumyajain15/Careconnect/README.md

-Thanks!
-Since **Next.js** is used in the project instead of plain React, I'll update the `README.md` accordingly to reflect the correct tech stack, project structure, and relevant instructions.
-Here's the revised version:

----

 # Careconnect

 **Careconnect** is a modern **job portal application** built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
 It connects job seekers with employers through a sleek, responsive interface and offers tools for posting and applying to jobs.